Finland asks Russia to guarantee safety of Moscow embassy | MarketScreener

 The incident caused no injures or damage to the building, the Finnish foreign ministry said on Friday.

-But Finland's deputy head of mission had "asked Russia to guarantee the security of staff and of the building, in keeping with the Geneva convention on diplomatic relations," a ministry spokesperson said.
+But Finland's deputy head of mission had "asked Russia to guarantee the security of staff and of the building, in keeping with the Vienna convention on diplomatic relations," a ministry spokesperson said.

 A video posted on the Telegram app appeared to show a group of around 10 people running towards the building and throwing several sledgehammers over the fence.